Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Maximum Likelihood Inference Post MTL

 where

 Observe that this transformation is non-affine since the penalty term is now related to the solution.
-The change-of-variables Jacobian, given in the Proposition \ref{prop:jacobian} of the Appendix, is a complicated function of $(\Stacked{B},\Stacked{U})$.
-Deriving estimating equations for maximum-likelihood inference using the law of $(\Stacked{Y},\Stacked{B}, \Stacked{U})$ conditional upon \eqref{Lee:event} would require closed form expressions for the partial derivatives of the Jacobian, which are not available.
-For completeness sake, we provide the likelihood based on this conditional law in Proposition \ref{prop:Leelaw} under the Appendix.
+The change-of-variables Jacobian, given in Proposition 1 of the Appendix, is a complicated function of $(\Stacked{B},\Stacked{U})$.
+Deriving estimating equations for maximum-likelihood inference using the law of $(\Stacked{Y},\Stacked{B}, \Stacked{U})$ conditional upon \eqref{Lee:event} would require closed-form expressions for the partial derivatives of the Jacobian, which are not available.
+For completeness sake, we provide the likelihood based on this conditional law in Proposition 2 under the Appendix.

-Instead, we propose a different approach that can remarkably bypass the intractable Jacobian and avoid cumbersome numerical integrations to easily facilitate maximum likelihood inference.
-We will work with an exact selection-adjusted likelihood, derived by conditioning on a refined partition of the event in \eqref{Lee:event}:
+Instead, we propose a different approach that can bypass the intractable Jacobian and avoid cumbersome numerical integrations to easily facilitate maximum likelihood inference.
+We will work with an exact selection-adjusted likelihood, derived by conditioning on the refined event